 Line 9 is the total computable and Federal share (100 percent) amounts for costs directly attributable to the implementation and operation of the Immigration Status Verification System.
 (See the Immigration Reform and Control Act of 1986 and §1137(d) of the Act.)

-§
+Line 10 is the total computable and Federal share (50 percent) amount for costs directly attributable to nurse aide training and competency evaluation programs.
+(See §1919(e)(1) of the Act.)

 Line 11 is the total computable and Federal share (75 percent) amounts for costs directly attributable to pre-admission screening.
 (See §1919(e)(7)(A) and §1903(a)(2)(c) of the Act.)